Durant, Oklahoma: Roads and highways

-SH 78 – A north–south route.
-SH 78 enters Durant from the south as Southeast 3rd Avenue and as a two-lane.
-It comes to an intersection with East Main Street and turns westward toward downtown continuing its route.
-At the intersection of Main and First Avenue, the highway turns northward onto First Avenue as a 3-lane street, concurrent with Highway 70 and Business Routes 69/75.
+SH 78, a north–south route, enters Durant from the south as Southeast 3rd Avenue as a two-lane.
+It comes to an intersection with East Main Street and turns westward toward downtown, continuing its route.
+At the intersection of Main and First Avenue, the highway turns northward onto First Avenue as a three-lane street, concurrent with Highway 70 and Business Routes 69/75.
 It continues northward to University Boulevard and turns into a two-lane highway.
-Just before its intersection with 69/75 (via ramps), SH 78 turns into a divided four-lane highway for a short time and then turns into a two-lane highway again, exiting the city.
+Just before its intersection with 69/75 (via ramps), SH 78 turns into a divided, four-lane highway for a short time and then returns into a two-lane highway exiting the city.

 Intercity bus service is provided by Greyhound Lines.

 In a 2006 study by the Oklahoma Department of Transportation, an average of about 19,100 vehicles pass Durant's Main Street on U.S. 69/75 every day.
-Approximately 19,000 vehicles pass under 69/75 on Main Street daily.

-The major streets are First Avenue, Southeast 3rd Avenue, South 9th Avenue, Washington Avenue, Radio Road, University Place, 49th Avenue, Choctaw Road, Rodeo Road, West Main Street, East Main Street, University Boulevard, Chuckwa Street, Gail Farrell Drive, and Mockingbird Lane.

-There are four exits in Durant from U.S. 69/75, at First Avenue, Washington Avenue, University/Chuckwa (the exit off northbound 69/75 is the only one complete), and Main Street.
-There are also traffic lights at the intersection of U.S. 69/75 and Choctaw Road south of Durant, where the Choctaw Casino Resort is located.

 Airports

-Durant Regional Airport – Eaker Field, the city's airport, and home to Southeastern Oklahoma State University's Aviation Sciences Institute, was a U.S. Navy auxiliary airfield during World War II.
+Durant Regional Airport – Eaker Field, the city's airport and home to Southeastern Oklahoma State University's Aviation Sciences Institute, was a U.S. Navy auxiliary airfield during World War II.
 It is named after U.S. Army Air Force General Ira C. Eaker, early commander of the legendary Eighth Air Force in wartime England, who graduated from the university (then known as Southeastern State Teacher's College) in 1917.

 The closest international airports to Durant are Dallas/Fort Worth International Airport and Will Rogers World Airport in Oklahoma City.